Olliang/Statistical-Similarity-Measurement/README.md

 ## Main Files:

-`Statistical Similarity Methodology.md` - Main file that documenting the methodology and evaluation results
+`Statistical Similarity Methodology.md` - Main file that documenting the methodology

+`Results.md` - Main file that documenting the evaluation results on 3 datasets

 `column-wise evaluation.ipynb`- Main notebook script that implement the column-wise evaluation